AMalkov-Quest/Riurik/apache-how-to.markdown

-Installing Django with Apache on Ubuntu
+Configuring Riurik with Apache on Ubuntu
 =======

 ### Quick start